Have your employment rights been breached or ignored?

 Many times this has resulted in compensation for the employee.

-One of the biggest benefits though is the reduction of stress and increased peace of mind for the employee.
+One of the biggest benefits of knowing where you stand, and getting clarity, is the reduction of stress and increased peace of mind.

-And the ability to just put a worrying and stressful situation behind them and get on with their life.
+And the ability to just put a worrying and stressful situation behind you and get on with your life.

 Small solicitors’ practice